 - Hot seat – where a single person is asked compelling and penetrating questions

-- Withholds – where you tell people in the group things which are holding you back from being fully present with them, often judgements or uncomfortable perceptions
+- Withholds – where you tell people in the group things which are holding you back from being fully present with them, often judgments or uncomfortable perceptions

 - “If you really knew me” – go rounds where participants offer insights into their own inner thinking and feelings